Odebrecht bonds slump as scandal spillover fans investor skepticism

-SAO PAULO Bonds of Odebrecht SA [ODBES.UL] hit their lowest level in over six months on Friday as investors feared the spillover of the Brazilian engineering group's involvement in a bribery scandal could hamper planned asset sales and the procurement of new contracts across Latin America.
+SAO PAULO, March 3 Bonds of Odebrecht SA on Friday hit their lowest level in more than six months as investors feared the spillover of the Brazilian engineering conglomerate's involvement in a bribery scandal could hamper planned asset sales and the procurement of new contracts across Latin America.

 Investors have grown concerned about Odebrecht since Feb.
 22, when Reuters reported that the company wants to settle graft-related fines with several Latin American countries before June to prevent a flurry of upcoming elections across the region from putting the brakes on a recovery plan.

-The price of Odebrecht Finance Ltd's 7.5 percent dollar-denominated perpetual bond KY054172443= shed as much as 5 cents on the dollar to 37.5 cents, the biggest intraday drop in 11 months.
-The bond slightly recovered in late afternoon trading to about 39 cents.
+The price of Odebrecht Finance Ltd's 7.5 percent dollar-denominated perpetual bond shed 5 cents on the dollar to 37.5 cents, the biggest intraday decline in 11 months.
+At that price, yields hit 19 percent, according to prices compiled by Thomson Reuters.

-Bonds guaranteed by construction unit Odebrecht Construção & Engenharia OEC SA have also suffered in the past week, along with those from the group's oil drilling unit.
-Odebrecht's 4.375 percent bond due in April 2025 BR092217396= fell 5 cents on Friday, before slightly recouping part of those losses.
+Bonds guaranteed by Odebrecht's construction unit, Odebrecht Construção & Engenharia OEC SA, have also suffered in the past week, along with those from the group's oil drilling unit.
+Odebrecht's 4.375 percent bond due in April 2025 fell more than 5 cents on Friday, extending their losses to about 8 cents in the past week.

 In a client note, strategists at Cantor Fitzgerald LP said such concerns, coupled with investor disappointment following a meeting with OEC executives this week in Miami, could be behind the recent bond price declines.